nemo794/nisarqa/docs/helpers/process_to_build_the_docx.md

 > `pandoc` has deprecated using `--from=markdown_github` in favor of the newer `--from=gfm`.
 However, `gfm` does not allow the `+multiline_tables` extension, which is required for the long descriptions in the tables to wrap to multiple lines within a cell.
 For now, keep using `--from=markdown_github`; it still worked with `pandoc` v3.4.

-## Prepare the final .docx product spec
+## Prepare the final DOCX product spec

 Open the intermediary `nisarqa_product_specs_tmp.docx` file in Word.
  * Select all (command-A), and copy to the clipboard.

-Open the final "front matter" .docx file, which contains the cover page, signature pages, NISAR style formats, etc.
+Open the final "front matter" DOCX file, which contains the cover page, signature pages, NISAR style formats, etc.
 * Scroll to the first page after the table of contents, which should be the beginning of Section 1.
 * Delete everything from Section 1 to the end.
 * Paste the clipboard contents verbatim into the body.
 (In effect, we're wholesale replacing to old body contents with the updated contents.)